Vancouver Canadians: 2025

 In the 2025 season, the Vancouver Canadians set a new franchise record with an eight-game losing streak from May 15 to 23.
 The skid began with a 5–4 home loss to the Everett AquaSox on May 15.
 During the same series, the Canadians also dropped both games of a May 18 doubleheader to Everett.
 They then traveled to Eugene, Oregon, where their struggles continued with four more losses to the Eugene Emeralds.
 The losing streak finally ended on May 24, when the Canadians shut out the Emeralds, 9–0, at PK Park.

 In June, the Canadians set a new franchise record for consecutive wins.
 The streak began on June 5, with a 9–4 victory over the Tri-City Dust Devils in Pasco, Washington, at Gesa Stadium.
 They matched their nine-game winning streak record on June 14 with a 6–1 home victory over the Spokane Indians in front of a sold-out crowd, and then set a new franchise record the following day with a 3–2 win over the Indians before another sold-out home crowd.
 The Canadians also swept the six-game series, marking the first time in Spokane Indians history that they had been swept since being promoted to High-A.

-The franchise record was extended to an 11-game winning streak on June 17, 2025, with a 12–8 victory over the Emeralds at PK Park.
+The franchise record was extended to an 11-game winning streak on June 17 with a 12–8 victory over the Emeralds at PK Park.
 The Canadians fell short on June 18 with an 8–1 loss, ending their record-setting winning streak.
 The Canadians had previously matched their nine-game winning streak three times in the past four years but had not been able to break that record until the 2025 season.
-They finished the first-half with a 37–29 record, tied with Everett who got the playoff berth due to head-to-head tiebreaker.
+They finished the first-half with a 37–29 record, tied with Everett, who got the playoff berth due to winning the head-to-head tiebreaker.

 On August 13, the Canadians turned their first triple play in High-A franchise history against the Indians in Spokane.
-A 1-6-3-2 triple play that happened in the bottom of the 7th, where pitcher Aaron Munson threw to shortstop Arjun Nimmala, who then threw to first baseman Carter Cunningham, who threw home to catcher Edward Duran who tagged the runner out.
-The Canadians missed the playoffs for the first time since 2021, when they placed second-place in the second-half, 11 games behind the Eugene Emeralds.
+The 1-6-3-2 triple play happened in the bottom of the 7th, when pitcher Aaron Munson threw to shortstop Arjun Nimmala, who then threw to first baseman Carter Cunningham, who threw home to catcher Edward Duran, who tagged the runner out.
+The Canadians missed the playoffs for the first time since 2021, when they placed second in the second-half, 11 games behind the Eugene Emeralds.

+2026

+In the 2026 season, the Canadians made the playoffs after missing the previous postseason by finishing second-best in the league.
+Vancouver won their sixth Northwest League championship by sweeping Eugene in three games, ending a three year championship drought.

 Ballpark

-The Canadians play their home games at Nat Bailey Stadium which had hosted previous minor league teams.
+The Canadians play their home games at Nat Bailey Stadium, which first hosted minor league baseball in 1951.
+During the 2026 Vancouver Canadians season, the stadium celebrated its 75th anniversary as a baseball venue with many promotions including 75 cent hotdogs on select days and 5 pennant giveaway days recognizing previous teams that played at the ballpark throughout its history.